-- 1. earned a minimum of sixty credit hours, including no more than two credit hours of physical activity; - 2. a cumulative grade point average of 2.00 or above in all attempted coursework; - 3. earned a minimum of 25% of credit hours at Angelina College; and - 4. completed a program of study with freshman and sophomore courses as listed in the catalog or completed a modified catalog program as approved by the appropriate Academic Affairs administrator.
+- 1. earned a minimum of sixty credit hours; - 2. a cumulative grade point average of 2.00 or above in all attempted coursework; - 3. earned a minimum of 25% of credit hours at Angelina College; and - completed a program of study with freshman and sophomore courses as listed in the catalog or completed a modified catalog program as approved by the appropriate Academic Affairs administrator.